openrisc/openrisc.github.io/soc.md

 ### Description

-Also built on Migec, The LiteX framework provides a convenient and efficient infrastructure to create FPGA Cores/SoCs, to explore various digital design architectures and create full FPGA based systems.
+Like MiSoC below also built on Migen, the LiteX framework provides a convenient and efficient infrastructure to create FPGA Cores/SoCs, to explore various digital design architectures and create full FPGA based systems.

 ### Links